drips-network/docs/docs/for-developers/guides/connecting-a-wallet.md

 ## Connect a Wallet

-Now we're going to see how the example app allows the end user to connect a wallet that they control, which will be necessary for any interactions with the Drips contracts which require sending a transaction.
+Now we're going to see how the example app allows an end user to connect a wallet that they control to the app, which will be necessary for any interactions with the Drips contracts which require sending a transaction.

 Click the "Connect" button in the example app.